caitlinconsults/Springboard-capstone/README.md

 * Initial Capstone Proposals : A brief description of 3 potential projects
 * Refined Capstone Proposal : A more in-depth proposal for a single project
-* Apply Data Wrangling to Capstone: Import and clean messy MRCC datasets
+* Apply Data Wrangling to Capstone : Import and clean messy MRCC datasets
+* Statistica analysis of Capstone data : Description, count, mean, and correlation between data